Qvinticom/L2J_MOBIUS-2022/L2J_Mobius_C6_Interlude/readme.txt

 TODO:
-Convert CSV files to XML.
-Drop knownlists -> Use L2World.
+Drop knownlists -> Use World.
 Drop MmoCore -> Use Netty.